 Hot cross bun ice-cream

 We’re kicking off proceedings with a find that is bound to be a little divisive.
 Firstly, Christmas was only a few weeks ago, so some might find it too early to think ahead to Easter already.
 Second, those of us that are die-hard hot cross bun lovers might find this creamy interpretation of the fluffy treat akin to sacrilege.
 Woolworths has started stocking freezer shelves with hot cross bun-flavoured ice-cream, a limited-edition dessert featuring juicy raisins, hot cross bun flavour ripples and vanilla ice-cream.
 Regardless of whether we think it’s too early or not, you can be assured we’ll be popping a pint or two in our shopping trolley this weekend.
-On a similar note, Mars is reportedly getting in on the Easter action with hot cross bun-flavoured M&Ms. We guess we’d be up for trying those too.

 Image: Messy Veggies

 Long gone are the days when vending machines were the epitome of snacking convenience.
 These days, we’ve got UberEats at our fingertips and a host of handy mod cons to keep our bellies full.
 Well, pretty soon we’ll be able to get snacks delivered right to us thanks to the Hello Goodness Snackbot – a self-driving snack-delivery robot that is currently being trialled in the United States by PepsiCo.
-Using a special app on their phones, students at the University of the Pacific can get healthy snacks delivered to 50 designated areas across campus, with Snackbot capable of roaming 20 miles on a single charge.
-Similarly, US food delivery service Postmates is also trialling a roving delivery bot of its own, which is being tested this year in the Los Angeles area.
+Using a special app on their phones, students at the University of the Pacific can get healthy snack food delivered to 50 designated areas across campus, with Snackbot capable of roaming 20 miles on a single charge.
+Similarly, US food delivery service Postmates is also trialling a roving delivery pot of its own, which is being tested this year in the Los Angeles area.
 The future is now, people!

 Image: USA Today